-Is An Assignment For Benefit Of Creditors A Better Option For Struggling Businesses?
+Is An Assignment For The Benefit Of Creditors A Better Option For Struggling Businesses?

-For businesses in Florida that are in financial trouble there are options other than bankruptcy, such as an assignment for benefit of creditors.
-The business attorneys at Aaronson Schantz Beiley P.A. in Miami, Florida, work with each company that they represent on an individual basis, helping each determine whether an assignment for benefit of creditors, also known as an “ABC”, is the best route to take.
+For businesses in Florida that are in financial trouble, there are options other than bankruptcy, such as an assignment for the benefit of creditors (ABC).
+Our business attorneys at Aaronson Schantz Beiley P.A., in Miami, Florida, work with each company that they represent on an individual basis, helping each client determine whether an ABC is the best route to take.

 In the state of Florida, Ch.
-727 of the Florida Statutes authorizes the assignment of all assets to a court supervised fiduciary, that we help you select, for benefit of the creditors of the company.
-This option offers businesses a method for liquidating or selling their business under state court supervision and authority rather than through the federal bankruptcy court process discussed herein.
+727 of the Florida Statutes authorizes the assignment of all assets to a court-supervised fiduciary that our lawyers can help you select for the benefit of the creditors of the company.
+This option offers business owners a method for liquidating or selling their businesses under state court supervision and authority rather than through the federal bankruptcy court process discussed elsewhere on this website.

-In Florida, the ABCs are generally equivalent to a Chapter 7 bankruptcy sale.
-There are, however, various significant differences between bankruptcy and an assignment which we will explain to you in detail once we meet.
-By way of highlight, a bankruptcy is usually more costly and time consuming than the procedure associated with ABCs.
-Additionally, unlike bankruptcy where Trustees are blindly appointed in Ch.
-7 cases, the insolvent business is able to select the Assignee and streamline the process for a quicker and more predictable outcome that may even include the continued operation of your business and sale as a going concern.
+In Florida, an ABC is generally equivalent to a Chapter 7 bankruptcy sale.
+There are, however, various significant differences between bankruptcy and an assignment, which our attorneys will explain to you in detail when you meet with them.
+By way of highlight, a bankruptcy is usually more costly and time consuming than the procedure associated with an ABC.
+Additionally, unlike bankruptcy, where trustees are blindly appointed in Chapter 7 cases, the insolvent business is able to select the assignee and streamline the process for a quicker and more predictable outcome.
+It may even include the continued operation of your business and sale as a going concern.

 Making A Decision

-First and foremost, always remember that decisions regarding bankruptcy, assignment for benefit of creditors, restructuring and insolvency and other possible solutions to a company’s inability to pay its debts are dependent on the specific situation and circumstances of the company.
+First and foremost, always remember that decisions regarding bankruptcy, ABC, restructuring and insolvency, and other possible solutions to a company’s inability to pay its debts are dependent on the specific situation and circumstances of the company.
 There’s a reason why businesses are given various choices when it comes to their inability to pay back debt and remain liquid.

-In making a decision concerning an ABC, one must consider how important the following factors are in your particular situation:
+In making a decision concerning an ABC, one must consider how important the following factors are in their particular situation:

 - Timing: Do you want to control when things happen?